Kavithma-Thushal/Glowy-Card-Effect/README.md

 This mini project showcases a simple yet eye-catching glowing card effect created using HTML, CSS, and JavaScript.
 The project aims to demonstrate the use of basic web technologies to achieve visually appealing UI elements.

+The glowing card effect serves as a dynamic focal point, enhancing user engagement and interactivity within web interfaces.
+With subtle animation and vibrant color transitions, the card achieves a visually appealing aesthetic that captivates attention and elevates the overall user experience.

+The project serves as a testament to the power of basic web technologies in crafting engaging and immersive user interfaces.
+By showcasing a simple yet effective glowing card effect, it inspires developers to explore creative possibilities and experiment with dynamic visual elements in their web projects.

 ### Tech Stack

 ✅HTML</br>